isaac2oo/Contributions-GovTech/README.md

 In addition, I supported the design team by creating mockups for new features and refining existing interface components to improve usability and consistency across products.

-This internship deepened my understanding of user-centered design within the public sector and gave me first-hand experience collaborating across product, research, and design functions to deliver meaningful digital solutions.

 ## SupportGoWhere

 ### Context